JanWilczek/wolf-sound-blog/_posts/fx/2022-01-15-bilinear-transform.md

 How is the bilinear transform derived?
 How to come up with the mapping in Equation 1?

-Below I give you a simple, intuitive explanation.
+Below, I give you a simple, intuitive explanation.
 If you are not interested in it, you can [skip to the properties of the bilinear transform](#properties-of-the-bilinear-transform).

 The $s \rightarrow z$ mapping of the bilinear transform may be explained as a derivation of a digital representation of an integrator.